Rins wins Australian MotoGP as Quartararo crashes out

 Phillip Island (Australia) (AFP) – Spain's Alex Rins stormed to a pulsating win at the Australian MotoGP Sunday with world championship leader Fabio Quartararo crashing out to put a huge dent in his title hopes.

+Francesco Bagnaia narrowly came third in one of the closest top three finishes the sport has known to move top of the championship standings.

-Ducati's Bagnaia started the race just two points behind reigning world champion Quartararo in the title fight and now heads to the penultimate grand prix of the season in Malaysia with a 14-point advantage.
+Ducati's Bagnaia started the race just two points behind Quartararo and now heads to the penultimate grand prix of the season in Malaysia with a 14-point advantage and a chance to win the world title.

-It could have been more, with the Italian leading into the final lap at the waterfront Phillip Island circuit before an audacious Rins and then Marquez passed him.
+It could have been a bigger gap, with the Italian leading into the final lap at the waterfront Phillip Island circuit before an audacious Rins and then Marquez passed him.

-"It's so amazing to get this victory," said an ecstatic Rins after his fourth career MotoGP win.
+"I'm super happy to finish first," said an ecstatic Rins after his fourth career MotoGP win.

+"First because it is the last time on a Suzuki on the island and second for all the people who supported me during the bad moments."

+Suzuki's season fell off the rails after it made a shock announcement in May that it would be quitting MotoGP at the end of the season, just two years after winning the championship with Joan Mir.

 Quartararo on a Yamaha started fifth but made a massive mistake under braking at turn five on lap four and dropped to 22nd.